Thorazine/location/readme.md

 ## Debug
-With the try catch you can alreay see what you need.
+With the try catch you can already see what you need.
 But besides this there is also a cached result of the raw response from the google API.
 Please note that this is not the case with the ip request.

 ```php